-Condo and co-op communities both function by holding meetings with the board and residents who live there.
-Every meeting, the official board (or HOA, in the condo’s case) brings up issues that affect the community.
-This can include anything from noisy neighbors to recent tax increases to more innocuous things like community parties.
-Depending on the meeting, there is a chance that the board (or HOA) will vote on new policies.
+Condo and co-op communities both function by holding meetings with the Board and residents who live there.
+Every session, the official Board (or HOA, in the condo’s case) brings up issues that affect the community.
+This can include noisy neighbors’ recent tax increases to more innocuous things like community parties.
+Depending on the meeting, there is a chance that the Board (or HOA) will vote on new policies.

-The bigger reward that comes with reading the minutes is getting a feel for issues you might encounter.
+The bigger reward with reading the minutes is getting a feel for issues you might encounter.
 For example, if you notice any noise complaints from neighbors, you may want to address this.
 If the police were called to a particular unit, ask why and what was done about it.

 Another essential thing to look for is any ongoing litigation or litigation results.
 This can let you know if there is any underhanded behavior you need to be aware of before moving in.

 This varies from community to community.
-Some will have full meetings transcribed professionally, though that’s rare.
-Most of the time, it’s just a collection of small, simple highlights that explain the cause for the meeting and the notes of what each board member contributed.
+Some will have full meeting agendas transcribed professionally, though that’s rare.
+Most of the time, it’s just a collection of small, simple highlights that explain the cause of the meeting and the notes of what each board member contributed.

 The vast majority of condos and co-ops will only allow people to access the minutes in their signing office in person.
 It’s typical for potential buyers to call up the co-op or condo signing office and schedule an appointment to see the meeting minutes.

-Meeting minutes are considered to be critical legal documents and are often pulled up in court.
-This means that most communities will have them dating back to the official incorporation of the condo or co-op.
+Meeting minutes are considered critical legal documents and often pulled up in court.
+This means most communities will have them dating back to the official incorporation of the condo or co-op.
 Of course, if the co-op is older than 100 years (something that sometimes happens in New York City), the most recent 50 years will be stored in the building.

 While you can, you probably shouldn’t.
-Having an excellent real estate attorney at your side can help you learn to “read between the lines” with the meetings.
+An excellent real estate attorney can help you learn to “read between the lines” during the meetings.
 In other words, a lawyer will make it easier for you to determine whether the co-op or condo’s focus or management is reasonable.
 If it isn’t, your attorney will be able to advise you on how to duck out politely.

-Though reading the meeting minutes can be a reasonably revealing process, things get skipped over quite a bit.
+Reading the meeting minutes can be a reasonably revealing process, but things get skipped over.
 This is by design.
-Notetakers write the minutes with the intent of keeping them vague and opaque.
-This reduces liability and also keeps them from going off-track.
+Notetakers write the minutes with the intent of keeping them vague and opaque, and this reduces liability and also keeps them from going off-track.

-Meeting minutes often act as a significant barometer for communities.
-Overactive minutes or major complaints should raise a red flag.
+Meeting minutes often act as a significant barometer for communities, and overactive minutes or major complaints should raise a red flag.
 Too many vague statements, too, are too much to handle.
 Whenever you feel lost while reading the Board Meeting Minutes, re-read them and ask questions.
-You can never be too careful!